rob-Hitchens/UnorderedKeySet/README.md

 ### Example Implementation

-An data set with an arbitrary layout can be implemented in clean, unrepetitive code.
+A data set with an arbitrary layout can be implemented in clean, unrepetitive code.
 Example, to play around in Remix:

 ```
 pragma solidity 0.5.1;